cbuto/greynoise-visualizer/README.md

 The SSL cert and key are set to be in /etc/ssl/certs/greynoise/greynoise.crt and /etc/ssl/certs/greynoise/greynoise.key on the host machine running the containers.
 See [optional SSL configuration](#optional-ssl-configuration) below to configure cert names/paths.

+Also, the lines 34-36 in docker-compose.yml need to be uncommented or altered based on the cert paths of the host machine.

 ```bash
 export GREYNOISE_NGINX_SSL=true #will enable SSL
 export GREYNOISE_SERVER_NAME=localhost #or whatever the server name will be